 Our Lady of Lourdes Catholic School has gone through an exciting transition in the last few years.
 In 2014 we updated our Mission Statement in order to reflect our boldly Catholic, classical vision.
 As an important step in the rebranding process, we unveiled a new emblem in 2015.
-We look forward to seeing our new look make its way into our promotional materials, signage, uniforms, etc. See below for a brief description of the rich symbolism embedded into the new logo.
+See below for a brief description of the rich symbolism embedded into the new logo.

 DEVOTION TO OUR LADY